BoelaDW/Where-Souuls-Go-Sandbox/README.md

    - Toolbar has been added
    - Skeletons now collide with blue brick blocks
    - Some performance optimisations have been done

+   - Toolbar options are selected with number hotkeys (1, 2, 3, etc)